 In addition, PACP allows you to compare a current inspection with a previous inspection.

-“Historical comparisons are critical to making informed decisions regarding rates of deterioration,” says Marilyn Shepard, Master Trainer for NASSCO.
-With the scarcity of resources, many municipalities can only inspect at five to ten year intervals.
+“Historical comparisons are critical to making informed decisions regarding rates of deterioration,” says Marilyn Shepard, master trainer for NASSCO.
+With the scarcity of resources, many municipalities can only inspect in five to ten year intervals.
 In that time, personnel, equipment, technology and procedures can all change.
 These types of changes have a profound effect on the inspection data and on how a city understands the condition of its collection system.
 PACP brings continuity to how data is observed and recorded.

-For more on the benefits of PACP, download our free white paper, “5 Things You’re Missing without PACP.”
+For more on the benefits of PACP, download our free white paper, “Five Things You’re Missing without PACP”: